nrfconnect/sdk-nrfxlib/nrf_dm/README.rst

 Nordic Distance Measurement library
 ###################################

-The Distance Measurement library measures the distance between nRF52 Series devices.
+The Distance Measurement library measures the distance between devices.
+It can be used with nRF52 Series and nRF53 Series devices.
 It does the following:

 * It provides an easy-to-use interface for measuring distances.